Gozo Citadel

 Religious

-Built on the site of an ancient Roman temple, the cathedral is a beautiful example of Baroque architecture.
-Inside you will find numerous chapels, intriguing art and a floor made up of many marble tombstones.
-But you need to look up to spot one of its highlights - a truly ingenious 3D painting on the ceiling which creates the illusion of the building having a dome, which even the most short-sighted of us can see from the outside, it clearly does not!
+But for the real star of the show you need to look up to gaze at its truly ingenious trompe l’oeil painting on the ceiling.
+This creates the illusion that the building has a rather grand dome, when even the most optically-challenged of us can see from the outside, that it clearly does not!

 Have Your Say